 Road links are also good, with Battersea Bridge providing a route to Fulham, Chelsea and the West End.
 The north eastern corner of Battersea is one mile due south of the Palace of Westminster; the north western corner is demarcated by Wandsworth Bridge and Battersea tapers south to a point roughly three miles from the north eastern corner and two miles from the north west.

-For families wishing to settle in the area, Battersea offers a good range of local schools, including the ‘Outstanding’ Ofsted rated Chesterton Primary School, Falconbrook Primary and Christchurch Primary.
-For secondary schools, there is the recently opened mixed Catholic school, St John Bosco College and Battersea Park School.
-And in September 2012, a City Academy opened in the old Bolingbroke Hospital building.
+For families wishing to settle in the area, Battersea offers a good range of local schools, including Chesterton Primary School, Falconbrook Primary School and Christchurch Primary School.
+For secondary schools, there is St John Bosco College, Bolingbroke Academy and Harris Academy which was rated 'Outstanding' by Ofsted in November 2023.

 For independent schools, Newton Prep School in Nine Elms is often referred to as South London’s leading Prep School, while another option is Thomas’s School on Battersea High Street near Battersea Square.